FraunhoferIWES/foxes/docs/source/index.rst

     :align: center

 .. versionadded:: 1.4
     This version introduces `WakeDeflection` models.
-This replaces and generalizes the `YawedWakes` wake frame, such that now any choice of wake frame can be combined with yawed wakes, for example streamlines or dynamic wakes.
+This replaces and generalizes the `YawedWakes` wake frame of previous versions.
+    Now any choice of wake frame can be combined with yawed wakes, for example streamlines or dynamic wakes, see :ref:`Dynamic wake deflection`.
     The wake deflection model is selected through the parameter `wake_deflection` or the algorithm and then applies to all wakes.

 .. versionadded:: 1.4